Key performance indicators

-Adjusted profit before tax – Profit before tax, the amortisation of acquisition intangibles and exceptional costs.
+Adjusted profit before tax – Profit before tax, the amortisation of acquisition intangibles and exceptional item.

 Return on assets (ROA) – Adjusted profit before interest after tax as a percentage of average receivables.

-Return on equity (ROE) – Adjusted profit before tax as a percentage of average equity.
-Equity is stated after deducting the group’s pension asset, net of deferred tax, and the fair value of derivative financial instruments, and the proposed final dividend.
+Return on equity (ROE) – Adjusted profit after tax as a percentage of average shareholders’ equity.
+Shareholders’ equity is stated after deducting the group’s pension asset, net of deferred tax, the fair value of derivative financial instruments (hedging reserve), and the proposed final dividend.

 Risk-adjusted margin (RAM) – Revenue less impairment as a percentage of average receivables.

-Adjusted earnings per share – Profit after tax, excluding the amortisation of acquisition intangibles and exceptional costs, divided by the weighted average number of shares in issue, excluding own shares held by the group.
+Adjusted basic earnings per share – Profit after tax, excluding the amortisation of acquisition intangibles and exceptional items, divided by the weighted average number of shares in issue, excluding own shares held by the group.

 Dividends per share – The total dividend per share, comprising the interim dividend per share paid and the proposed final dividend per share.

-Gearing – Borrowings (based on contracted rates of exchange and excluding deferred arrangement fees) less the liquid assets buffer, including liquid resources, divided by equity.
+Gearing – Borrowings (excluding deferred arrangement fees) less the liquid assets buffer, including liquid resources, divided by equity.
 Equity is stated after deducting the group’s pension asset, net of deferred tax and the fair value of derivative financial instruments, in line with the group’s banking covenants.

-Customer satisfaction – The percentage of customers surveyed who are satisfied with the service they have received.
+Customer satisfaction – The percentage of customers surveyed who are satisfied with the service they have been provided with.